top of page

 Why choose Path of Life Learning?

 Path of Life Learning recognizes the need to learn core concepts but also encourages children to learn many things beyond the traditional educational experience.
 We offer small class sizes to promote individualized learning, advocate kindness in all we do, and experience life in a way that fosters the curiosity that occurs during childhood.
+We are proud to add that we have created an exceptional student culture where children quickly find some of their best friends, and parents do, too!

 Will I choose my child's curriculum?